Triangulated categories of mixed motives: Realizations

 \end{paragr}

 \begin{prop} Under the assumptions of \ref{towardtiltings}, if, for any regular $S$-scheme of finite type $X$, and for any integers $p$ and $q$, the map

-is bijective, then the morphism \eqref{towardtiltings3} is an equivalence of motivic categories.
-Moreover, if both $\ho(\M)$ and $\ho(\M')$ are compactly generated by their Tate twists, then the morphism \ref{towardtiltings2} is an equivalence of categories. \end{prop}
+is bijective, then the morphism \eqref{towardtiltings3} is an equivalence of premotivic categories.
+Moreover, if both $\ho(\M)$ and $\ho(\M')$ are compactly generated by their Tate twists, then the morphism \eqref{towardtiltings2} is an equivalence of motivic categories. \end{prop}